gobbledygook88/Notes-On/C++.md

 The `begin()` and `end()` member functions return an iterator marking the beginning and end of the vector, respectively.
 There are several member functions to note:

-    it.begin();                                             // Return iterator marking the beginnning of the vector it.end();                                               // Return iterator marking the end of the vector aVector.insert( it, 7.0 );                              // Insert value at position of iterator aVector.erase( it );                                    // Erase value at position of iterator
+    it.begin();                                             // Return iterator marking the beginning of the vector it.end();                                               // Return iterator marking the end of the vector aVector.insert( it, 7.0 );                              // Insert value at position of iterator aVector.erase( it );                                    // Erase value at position of iterator